At Least It’s Not Dji-flatass

 Best guess: the whole Djibouti, Djibouti thing is an elaborate trick, some sort of diabolical Russian-nesting-doll deception.
 You know, a Djibouti inside a Djibouti inside a Djibouti—oh, by the way, while you were busy unpacking all the Djiboutis we ransacked your country and stole all of your ICBM’s.

-Consecutive Consonants — The Danger Atlas has consistently documented the harrows of putting discordant consonants next to one another (see Wales and Iceland).
+Consecutive Consonants — The Danger Atlas has consistently documented the harrows of putting discordant consonants next to one another (see Iceland).
 Djibouti is yet another offender—maybe the worst offender.
 Shit, they kick their name off with a “D” and a “J” back-to-back.
 No one even knows how to make that sound.
 What a dick move.
 Everyone knows that the only time it’s okay to have D and J together is if they are immediately followed by Jazzy Jeff.
 God, what a stud that guy is.
 I don’t know about you but I’m sick and tired of Will Smith riding his coattails.

 Whale Sharks! — Yeah, that’s right.
 Djibouti has sharks that are whales.
 Nuff said.